 Dr. Aubin is the foremost scholar on the French composer Fernande Breilh Decruck.
 He has earned multiple research grants to study her significant life, edit and create critical editions of her work, and is working to promote Decruck’s newly discovered lost music.
 He has collaborated with several TCS musicians to organize performances of Decruck’s music in the United States and abroad.

 Dr. Aubin continues to be active as a freelance horn player, and regularly performs in New York, Michigan, Connecticut, and Washington.
 He has served on the faculties of Washington State University and The Hartt School.
-After a national search yielded nearly 100 applicants, he was chosen from a list of six finalists as Music Director Designate of the Jackson (MI) Symphony Orchestra and will transition into the role of Music Director in 2017 while maintaining his role with TCS.
+After a national search yielded nearly 100 applicants, he was chosen from a list of six finalists as Music Director Designate of the Jackson (MI) Symphony Orchestra and transitioned into the role of Music Director in 2017 as he maintains his role with TCS.